 31. Closet Freshener – To freshen your closet, place a box or cup of baking soda inside.
 Periodically change the baking soda to keep your closet smelling fresh and clean.

 32. Wash Your Car – Ever hear of a baking soda car wash?
 Because baking soda easily removes grease and dirt, it’s the perfect ingredient for the ultimate car cleaning.
 Create a paste with one-fourth cup of baking soda with one cup of warm water.
 With a sponge or rag, rub the paste onto your car (tires, lights, seats, windows) and then rinse.
 Or dilute in a gallon of water to remove dirt and grime off your paint as well — just make sure to thoroughly dissolve as baking soda is abrasive in its powdered state.

 33. Kitty-Litter Deodorizer – There are baking soda uses for pets too!
 To naturally deodorize your cat box, cover the bottom of the box with baking soda first, and then fill it in with kitty litter as usual.
-After cleaning out the liter, give the box a quick refresher by sprinkling baking soda on top.
+After cleaning out the liter, give the box some extra deodorization by sprinkling baking soda on top.

 Baking soda uses historically include natural treatment of the common cold and flu as well.
 Recommended dosages from the Arm and Hammer Company for colds and influenza date back to 1925.
-The company broke the doses up into a three-day period.
+The company broke the doses up into a three-day period: (22)

-Using baking soda on the skin or body is safe and nontoxic.
+Baking soda uses for skin or body are generally considered safe and nontoxic.
 Consuming baking soda orally is also safe, but don’t exceed the recommended dose.
-Too much baking soda can upset the body’s acid-base balance; it can also cause nausea and diarrhea when used in excess; it may also cause stomach cramps and an increase in thirst.
-(4)
+Too much baking soda can upset the body’s acid-base balance leading to nausea, vomiting and/or abdominal pain.
+Rare cases of baking soda overdose lead to seizures, coma and death.

-Because baking soda is high in sodium — 1,259 milligrams in one teaspoon — high doses aren’t safe, for such doses can raise your blood pressure and cause swelling.
+Baking soda is high in sodium — 1,259 milligrams in one teaspoon — so high doses are not safe.
+High doses can raise blood pressure and cause swelling.
 In severe cases, it can overload circulation and lead to heart failure.
 People who consume too much baking soda have reportedly developed blood chemistry imbalances and heart malfunction (ineffective pumping).
-(5)

 If you are on prescription drugs, consult your doctor before consuming baking soda, and make sure you speak to your doctor about drinking baking soda if you are on a sodium-restricted diet.